 Alternatively, if you don't want to do it yourself, you can get a business insurance quote from a broker by filling out the form below.
 Brokers can be helpful because they're insurance experts and can make sure you're getting the cover your business needs.
 They'll also take the time to work out the ins and outs of your business.

 What is workers compensation?

-If you employ staff to work in your business you are required to provide them with workers compensation insurance.
+If you employ staff to work in your business, you are required to provide them with workers compensation insurance in Australia.
 This ensures they will have access to treatment, compensation and rehabilitation if a work-related illness or accident happens.

 While health, safety and occupational regulations vary from state to state, workers compensation is compulsory for employers in Australia and extends not just to your full-time employees, but can also apply to contractors who work for you as well.

 All business insurance policies have exclusions.
 To know exactly what you can't claim for, always read the PDS.
 In most cases, you probably won't be covered for the following:

 - A company you acquired after taking out business insurance or any assets related to that company